 However, this will ultimately depend on your target audience, so remember that it’s important to do your research first before you start creating your content.

-Let’s be honest: no one likes to feel like they’re being sold to.
+It’s fair to say that no one likes to feel like they’re being sold to.
+Heavy sales-led content can have the opposite effect by putting too much pressure on your readers and sending them running for the hills.
 Instead, we like to be educated and entertained through quality, creative and inspiring content.

 So get creative.
 Don’t rely on your tried-and-tested method.
 Just because that’s the way you’ve always done things doesn’t necessarily mean it’s the right approach.